Cherkasy: 19th – early 20th centuries

-Since the beginning of the 19th century the city was planned by Russian architect, civil engineer and town planner of Scottish descent, William Heste.
+From the beginning of the 19th century, the city was planned by William Heste, a Russian architect, civil engineer and town planner of Scottish descent.
+His plan for the city involved building square blocks with straight streets.
 After the second division of Poland in 1793, Cherkasy became part of the Russian Empire.
-From 1797 it was a povitove town of Kyiv Governorate.
-In the second half of the 19th century the city experienced a great economical growth.
-After the railroad appeared in the city, a lot of new industrial enterprises were built.
+From 1797 it was a povitove town of the Kyiv Governorate.
+In the second half of the 19th century the city experienced great economic growth.
+The construction of a railroad through the city resulted in many new industrial enterprises.
 Sugar, tobacco, metalwork, mechanical engineering and trade industries were at peak development at that time.
-Architect William Heste made a general development plan for the city, which involved building square blocks with straight streets.

-20th century (Soviet era)
+Ukrainian War of Independence, Second World War and Soviet period

-After the October revolution in 1917 Cherkasy fell under Bolshevik control.
+After the October Revolution in 1917 Cherkasy fell under Bolshevik control.
 After that, however, the city changed its ruler at least 18 times – during the civil war it was conquered by hetman Pavlo Skoropadskyi, then again by Bolsheviks, later by Nykyfor Hryhoriv.
 On 1 January 1920, the city finally and for a long period fell under Soviet rule.
 As with all villages and towns in the area, it was a victim of man-made famine in 1932–1933 (Holodomor) and a Great Purge (a series of campaigns of political repression and persecution in the Soviet Union organised by Joseph Stalin in 1936–1938).

 The Second World War damaged the city greatly.
 On 22 June 1941, German bombers attacked Cherkasy.
 For two months soldiers defended the city, but on 22 August, the invaders took the city.
 On 14 December 1943, Cherkasy was liberated from the German invaders.
 After the end of the war, the city began to recover after being almost obliterated.
 According to 5-year plans, the city began to re-develop its economy, infrastructure and socio-cultural sphere.

-In 1954 the city became the administrative center of Cherkasy Oblast (province), the youngest among other oblasts in Ukraine.
-In the 1960s Cherkasy became the chemical giant of the Ukrainian SSR, after "Azot" (the biggest nitrogen fertilizer producing plant), "Himvolokno" (artificial fiber manufacturing plant), "Himreaktyv" (chemical reagents for military purposes) and many others were built in the city.
+In 1954 the city became the administrative centre of Cherkasy Oblast (province), which remains the youngest oblast in Ukraine to date.
+In the 1960s Cherkasy became the chemical giant of the Ukrainian SSR, after "Azot" (the biggest nitrogen fertilizer producing plant), "Khimvolokno" (artificial fiber manufacturing plant), "Khimreaktyv" (chemical reagents for military purposes) and many others were built in the city.
 In 1961 a Kremenchuk hydro power plant was built, forming the Kremenchuk Water Reservoir, which Cherkasy is now standing on.
 This makes the city a big transport hub, serving the longest dyke in Ukraine (15 km) with rail and road on it.